 |Bandwidth||Medium-high cost for bandwidth consumption for video hosting application; buy and install more computing resources to increase bandwidth.||

-High cost for bandwidth usage if bandwidth usage is less predictable and customer might end up using a lot on bandwidth depending on video hosting workflows.
-Unpredictable bandwidth usage could be cost-prohibitive in case of a cloud video hosting scenario.
+High cost for bandwidth usage if bandwidth usage is less predictable and customers might end up using a lot on bandwidth depending on video hosting workflows.
+Unpredictable bandwidth usage could be cost-prohibitive in the case of a cloud video hosting scenario.

 Cloud providers like Microsoft guaranteeing SLA of over 99% uptime means downtime cost is significantly minimized.

-Medium cost for scaling up as customer is charged for increased usage of resources; no video hosting hardware expense; no cost-inefficiencies as user can scale down anytime, no over-provision cost.
+Medium cost for scaling up as a customer is charged for increased usage of resources; no video hosting hardware expense; no cost-inefficiencies as users can scale down anytime, no over-provision cost.

-Low cost as vendors pays for hardware replacements and customers pays small incremental costs.
+Low cost as vendors pays for hardware replacements and customers pay small incremental costs.

 High cost for in-house video hosting software upgrades and feature enhancements because it is expensive and time-consuming.